 About Hue Travel Guide

-- Where Hue Is: Hue City (Thua Thien – Hue Province, Central Vietnam) is a tourist destination near Da Nang and Hoi An.
+Hue City (Thua Thien – Hue Province, Central Vietnam) is a tourist destination near Da Nang and Hoi An.
 Most of Hue’s terrain is flatland, though there are some picturesque low hills and mountains like Ngu Binh Mountain and Vong Canh Hill.
 A famous river that flows through the city is the Perfume River.

-- Local Tips on Hue Travel Guide:
+Local Tips on Hue Travel Guide:

 - Since many of Hue’s attractions are of cultural importance, check out the dress code for each place first to dress properly

-- Map out where you want to visit first before hitting the road as the attractions are quite far from each other (especially the Royal Tombs)
+- Map out where you want to visit first before hitting the road, as the attractions are quite far from each other (especially the Royal Tombs)

 What to Do in Hue Travel Guide